"

 Example Argument

 In the conversation below the writer talks to someone with the opposite opinion.
-Roberto thinks professors should incorporate Facebook into their teaching.
+Roberto thinks professors should incorporate Instagram into their teaching.
 Fatima argues the opposing side.
 This discussion helps the writer identify a counterargument.

 Roberto: Well…. students could create an account that’s just for the course.

-Example Counterargument paragraph
+Example Counterargument Paragraph

 Roberto used information from the conversation and evidence from sources to write the counterargument paragraph.
 This paragraph concludes with a concession of validity and is followed by the refutation.

 Some students do not think that professors should force students to use Facebook for class purposes.
 In fact, not all students have Facebook accounts.
-According to the Pew Research Center, 80% of college students have Facebook accounts (Greenwood, 2016, p.
+According to the Pew Research Center, 80% of college students have Instagram accounts (Greenwood, 2016, p.
 23).
 The remaining 20% of students might not be willing to create a temporary one in order to friend their classmates.
 Moreover, student preferences for social media are changing.
-The Pew Research Center also reports that teens are less interested in Facebook and sharing with strangers than in the past, and more interested in using Instagram with a smaller number of followers (Madden et al, 2013, p.
+The Pew Research Center also reports that teens are less interested in Facebook and sharing with strangers than in the past, and more interested in using Tic Toc with a smaller number of followers (Madden et al, 2013, p.
 412).
-This trend further suggests that Facebook is not a recommended platform for fostering student connections.
+This trend further suggests that Instagram is not a recommended platform for fostering student connections.
 There may be some truth to these claims.

-Example Refutation paragraph
+Example Refutation Paragraph

-Problematize.
+Step 1: State the Counterargument.
 Identify the opposing view’s perspective.

 • Critics (might) argue that …